| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 EFDC, John Knapman, said that he had real concerns how well the District

+could cope if there was a significant emergency.
 The village pubs continued to be featured in local good food guides.

 An assessor found the Railway Arms to be a clean, traditional, hostelry